amacian/SetConcentrationPrivacy/README.md

 Compile the java classes and resolve dependencies.
 Then:
 - Modify GUAVA_DIR, FASTFILTER_DIR, FASTFILTER_FPFS and CLASSPATH from the experiment.bat script and run it to generate the logs for the ipv4 use case.
 - Modify GUAVA_DIR, FASTFILTER_DIR, FASTFILTER_FPFS and CLASSPATH from the experimentNames.bat script and run it to generate the logs for the names use cases.
+- Modify GUAVA_DIR, FASTFILTER_DIR, FASTFILTER_FPFS and CLASSPATH from the experimentDNS.bat script, download the appropriate information and run it to generate the logs for the DNS use cases.